scvalex/ltc/docs/final.md

 \label{sec:dtn}

+So far, we have seen that LTc is a ecAP distributed data store which can hold any serializable Haskell value and which supports atomically writing and reading multiple values at once.
+We now discuss the network conditions under which LTc needs to function.

-As mentioned in Section \ref{sec:motivation}, LTc's synchronization mechanism is meant to work even on networks where packet round-trip times are prohibitively large, and end-to-end connectivity may be impossible.
-The approach LTc takes with regards to communication is not new, and is called Delay-Tolerant Networking\footnote{or,
-\emph{Disruption}-Tolerant Networking as DARPA likes to call it}
+As mentioned in Section \ref{sec:motivation}, LTc's synchronization mechanism is meant to work even on networks where packet round-trip times are prohibitively large, where nodes are not always reachable, and where end-to-end connectivity may be impossible.
+The approach LTc takes with regards to communication is not new, and is called Delay-Tolerant Networking\footnote{or, \emph{Disruption}-Tolerant Networking as DARPA likes to call it} (DTN).
-(DTN).
 Although research in DTN has been done since the first computer networks were built, the pace has increased greatly in the last decade.
 More relevant to LTc, the
 \href{https://www.ietf.org/}{IETF} has now published two RFCs about the architecture of DTN systems, and the protocol used by them.